moztarib/data-analytics-sql/README.md

 ### Advanced Analytics (CTE, JOIN, RANK(), GROUP BY)
 - Tables is the only sub-category under loss.
 It is losing ~$64,000 in profit, DESPITE generating a sizeable $289,686 in sales revenue!
 - The Year 2013 came out as the strongest growth year with 32.89% Year-on-Year profit growth, and then suffered a hit reaching back to the levels similar to 2012, in 2014.
-- Southeast Asia has the weakest profit margin DESPITE a $532,172 in revenue.
+- Southeast Asia has $532 k revenue but only $17 k profit with the lowest (3.3%) profit margin, reaching an almost "breaking even"
 ---
 ### Segmentation: CASE WHEN
 - Only 41 high performing products drive the majority of profit.
 A total of 674 products actively lose money which is ~ 7% of total product catalogue.